Author Peter Sargent presents 50 more short stories guaranteed to both entertain and inform.

 This is the author’s third book in his series of short historical stories, many of which first appeared in the pages of the Eastern Daily Press newspaper.
 It follows on from A Moment in Time (2017) and A Place in History (2018).

-Anglian Annals will be published by Paul Dickson Books in September, 2019.
-Price £12
+Anglian Annals was published by Paul Dickson Books in September, 2019.
+Price £12 – order your copy today!